 Jane Miller, whose backyard faces the high school, told 2 NEWS the noise and lighting from the overnight work have not been disruptive.

 “They got to do what they got to do,” she said.
 “In this heat, you got to understand that.
 But no, we haven’t heard anything.”

 Other repairs are in the works across school grounds, including the addition of some new doors, windows and fencing, Hopkins said.

-The district’s total claim to the insurance company was more than $2 million, but almost all of that is being covered by insurance, Hopkins said.Grab the FREE WDTN News App for iPhone or Android.
+The district’s total claim to the insurance company was more than $2 million, but almost all of that is being covered by insurance, Hopkins said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.